jimmyhmiller/PlayGround/writings/programming/Being Stuck in Someone Elses Theory.md

 As programmers our primary activity is that of theory building.
 As we craft software we are relating parts of our programs to other parts of the system, to third party software, and ultimately to the world.
 But this activity is not passive.
 We are not merely discovering and reporting the facts, instead this is a creative activity where at once we are discovering the world as it is, but also changing that world.
 Through the act of writing software, we are making the world a different place.

 But still here, we are more than just disinterested creators.
 We are not assembly workers putting together predefined parts in predefined configurations.
 Instead we have creative control over what we produce.
 Our primary activity is not the making of thing, but of thinking about how the thing ought to be made.
 We are building up this theory as an interested party, we are crafting the world into the way we want it to be.
-Or at least that’s what we want to do.’’
+Or at least that’s what we want to do.

 ## Living in an Unwelcoming World